Nimishillen Township, Stark County, Ohio: Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Education

 The township is split into two school districts.
 Most of Nimishillen Township's students attend school within the Louisville City School District.
 Plain Local School District serves students within the far northwestern corner of the township.

 Parks and recreation

-Molly Stark Park, named after the wife of Major General John Stark.
-It is located at 7900 Columbus Road, the former grounds of the Molly Stark Hospital, between Louisville and Harrisburg.
-The Hospital memorialized Molly Stark using her home as a hospital for Revolutionary War soldiers.
+Molly Stark Park, which is named after the wife of Major General John Stark.
+It is located at 7900 Columbus Road on the former grounds of the Molly Stark Hospital, between Louisville and Harrisburg.
+The hospital memorialized Molly Stark by using her home as a treatment center for Revolutionary War soldiers.